l1siki-dev/okinawa_gametheory/README.md

 **In the current system, Economic Success is Political Suicide.**

 ### The Art of Wasting Money: Let's waste money that can develop local industry.
-It does only good for politicians.

 Why do they build useless concrete boxes?
 Why do they pave roads that don't need paving?
 Why does the poorest prefecture have the longest fee-free bridge that has a massive maintenance cost?